-The family of a local toddler who nearly drowned is fighting a new battle, one that may require a life or death decision." /> The family of a local toddler who nearly drowned is fighting a new battle, one that may require a life or death decision." />
+The family of a local toddler who nearly drowned is fighting a new battle, one that may require a life or death decision.">

 The power of prayer and the race against time.
 The family of a local toddler who nearly drowned is fighting a new battle, one that may require a life or death decision.